MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> According to the Tweepy docs for this endpoint, you **must** do a mention of the screen name somewhere in your message along with using the reply parameter in order for your tweet to count as a reply.

 Bearing the notices above in mind, here is how to create a reply.
--->

-A reply is a tweet directed at another tweet ID or user.
-When you reply to a tweet, it becomes a "thread" or "threaded conversation".

-!> The Twitter automation policy is strict on this.
-Please make sure you understand it before replying to tweets.
-Doing a search for tweets and replying to them without the user opting in (such as by tweeting to you) is considered **spammy** behavior and will get shutdown.

 ?> Read more on the [Twitter policies](policies) page of this guide.